adviserlabs/demos/README.md

 These are meant to be run while doing `adviser status --watch 1` in some terminal so that you can see clusters being built, then jobs being run.

-`demoLotsOfClusters.sh` - Creates 6 clusters.
+`demoLotsOfClusters.sh` - Creates 6 clusters (by default, up to about 40)

 `demoLotsOfJobs.sh` - Creates 6 jobs.
+Could be easily modified to do many more simultaneously.

 ### Stock Analyzer
 `stockAnalyzer.py` - AI wrote this.
 It has zero dependencies.
 Creates a bunch of fake tickers, generates trade